Gelatino0308/TOP-calculator/README.md

     * *Decimal Point Button ( . )* - Appends a decimal point in the display screen.
 Will not work if the currently displayed value already has it.
 Corresponding keyboard key is "**.**" .
     * *Equal Sign Button (=)* - Triggers the computation of the result and its display on the screen.
 Corresponding keyboard key is '**=**' or '**Enter**';

----

-### Acknowledgement
+## Acknowledgement

-I would like to personally express my gratitude for The Odin Project community and their contributors for making self-paced learning manageable and informative.
+I would like to personally express my gratitude for The Odin Project community and their contributors for making self-paced learning manageable and informative 💗.